 + PRO: Lots of things to see and do

 There is much to see and do in Vietnam, and locals are always keen to take a newcomer on all sorts of adventures.
 New arrivals interested in learning about the rich cultural heritage can visit the many museums and Buddhist pagodas or temples.
-The country's fantastic natural attractions are well worth exploring, from boating on the Mekong Delta and tropical beaches to Ban Gioc Waterfall as well as Hang Sơn Đoòng, the world's largest natural cave.
+The country’s natural attractions are well worth visiting, from boating on the Mekong Delta and tropical beaches to Ban Gioc Waterfall as well as Hang Sơn Đoòng, the world’s largest natural cave.

 - CON: Major language barriers